Which destination is right for you? Take our quiz to find out

 1. Travel with friends

-Whether it's a few weeks island-hopping in Greece (read our guide here) or it's a months-long round-world adventure, you have to go travelling with friends at least once in your life.
-You can always ease yourself in with something like interrailing in Europe or a team programme over the summer and then if you catch the travel bug you can consider taking a longer chunk of time to see the world.
-Don't have anyone to travel with?
-Don't panic, nearly everyone that joins our team programmes comes as a solo traveller ready to make new friends.
+Whether it's a few weeks island-hopping in Greece (read our guide here) or a round-world adventure, you have to go travelling with friends at least once in your life.
+You can always ease yourself in with something like interrailing in Europe or a team programme over the summer and then if you find you are hooked you can go further afield later.

 2. Tick something off your bucket list

-You might be like us, and have a bucket list as long as your arm (so much to see and do!), but you should definitely aim to tick at least one thing off that list by the time you turn 20.
+Like us, you might have a bucket list as long as your arm, but you should definitely aim to tick at least one thing off that list by the time you turn 20.
 It might be seeing Machu Picchu or it may be snorkeling on the Great Barrier Reef, but now is your chance to go off and do it.

 3. Get a job

-The key to getting all of these adventures ticked off the list is earning the funds to do so.
-There are all sorts of weird and wacky jobs that you can find nowadays, but take a look here to get the ideas flowing.
-Not only will it help you fund your adventures, but it looks good on your CV too.
+The key to getting all these adventures ticked off the list is earning the funds to do so.
+All sorts of weird and wacky jobs exist that you can find nowadays, but take a look here to get the ideas flowing.
+Not only will it help you fund your adventures, but it looks good on your CV too for potential employers.
+Even securing work experience during your time is still a super valuable skill to learn and helps you find out what you enjoy and where your skills might suit.

 4. Got to a festival

 There's a festival for everything nowadays, from bog snorkelling to nettle eating... or you could stick to good old Glastonbury.
 But a festival of some description is pretty much a rite of passage for teenagers, including a half-collapsed tent, the worst night's sleep you've ever had, and the grimmest portaloos you've ever encountered.
-Festivals are also lots of fun, whether it's the main stage at Glasto or something a little more sedate, whichever one you pick you're guaranteed to make memories you'll never forget.
+Festivals are a lot of fun and a great life experience.
+Whether you go to the main stage at Glasto or a quieter event, you will make unforgettable memories.

 5. Climb a mountain